varlahin-gena/Kape_IR/README.md

 - Update Targets/Modules from [EricZimmerman/KapeFiles](https://github.com/EricZimmerman/KapeFiles)

 ## Notes
-- Local-only custom targets (e.g. `!PSBCollection`) are kept across GitHub sync
+- Local-only custom targets are kept across GitHub sync
 - `Modules\bin` is not overwritten by sync and is not auto-copied into ZIP exports